MyIntervals/PHP-CSS-Parser/README.md

     ValueList --> "*" Value : aComponents
 ```

+## Contributing

+Contributions in the form of bug reports, feature requests, or pull requests are
+more than welcome. :pray: Please have a look at our
+[contribution guidelines](.github/CONTRIBUTING.md) to learn more about how to
+contribute to PHP-CSS-Parser.

 ## Contributors/Thanks to

 * [oliverklee](https://github.com/oliverklee) for lots of refactorings, code modernizations and CI integrations